Found Injured or Orphaned Wildlife?

 Nocturnal animals out during the day

-Nocturnal doesn’t mean that the animal only comes out at night.
+Nocturnal does NOT mean that the animal only comes out at night.
 Unless there are other odd behaviors, the animal is probably just fine.
 While nocturnal animals are usually shy and elusive, this does not mean that the animal will not exhibit curiosity about our activities.

 All omnivores and carnivores, furred and feathered will exhibit curiosity about changes in their environment.
 Hanging out at the edge of the light, sitting on the top of the fence or in the case of raccoons, peering into windows is not and should not be considered aggressive behavior.